 Graphics and Sound (3 out of 5)

 away from the gameplay in the slightest.
 And even with its slight technical flaws, Bomberman ’93 is a decent-looking game overall.
 The sound design, on the other hand, leaves a bit to be desired.
 This is due to the fact that there is only one song for the multiplayer mode, so you’ll soon grow tired of the game’s severely limited soundtrack.

 inclusion of a multiplayer component, however, Bomberman ’93 manages to entertain for a very long time.
 It’s very easy to spend hours playing against friends, and you’ll see just how fast time ticks by when you get some good games going.
 It’s just that much fun.
 And at only 600 Wii Points ($6), you definitely get a lot of bang for your buck.

-Bomberman ‘93 Overall Score
+Bomberman ‘93 Overall Score (4 out of 5)

 Bomberman ’94, is also available for download on the Virtual Console.
 Still, if you want to play something simple but highly addictive with some friends, you can’t go wrong with Bomberman ’93.
 You could download Bomberman ’94, which features a better single-player mode, for just a buck more, but that’s only if you want a better gaming experience that’s centered around the lone player.
 Bomberman is really all about its multiplayer component, and the multiplayer mode featured in Bomberman ’93 is as outstanding as it can be.